We Will Never

 Angle of Arrival (AoA) technique can also be applied in UWB by using Phase Difference of Arrival (PDoA).
 AoA can be calculated by measuring the phase difference of received signals between two antennas.

 UWB use cases can be implemented in a variety of IoT and automotive applications, including RTLS for asset tracking, secure remote access control, IPS and home automation.

 IEEE 802.15.4z impulse radio UWB is a secure ranging technology providing centimeter level location measurement accuracy.

 UWB has two major ranging techniques- Time of Flight (ToF) and Time Difference of Arrival (TDoA).

 UWB uses Time of Flight (ToF) in Two Way Ranging.
 ToF of the UWB signal traveled from the device to locator and back is measured to calculate the distance.
 Whereas Time Difference of Arrival (TDoA) measures the time difference of the UWB signals received by nearby locators to calculate the location of the device.

 BLE + UWB

 The ubiquity and interoperability make Bluetooth the most widely used wireless technology in mobile and IoT applications.
 But BLE isn’t as precise as UWB in fine ranging and localization but can operate at very low power.
-BLE uses RSSI + AoA/AoD can determine location with sub-meter accuracy, whereas UWB uses ToF + AoA can pinpoint location to within +/-10cm.
+BLE uses RSSI + AoA/AoD to determine location with sub-meter accuracy, whereas UWB uses ToF + AoA to pinpoint location to within +/-10cm.